 - Research skills

 Research is the cornerstone of the post-doctoral experience.
 Fellows will design, conduct and synthesize a cohesive research project during their training.
 Fellows are exposed to a wide variety of methods employed by researchers in musculoskeletal fields, including laboratory-based methods, research design, statistical methods, analytical techniques, innovative software and hardware and emerging methodologies.
 Post-doctoral fellows present their work at professional conferences, prepare and submit manuscripts to scholarly journals for publication and develop grant applications for federal funding agencies.

 A comprehensive research infrastructure is available during the fellowship, including the Thompson Laboratory for Regenerative Orthopaedics — a state-of-the art lab with internationally recognized faculty and staff.
 Fellows have access to a director of research, IRB coordinator, grants and contracts coordinator, research nurses, editors and a medical illustrator.

-Post-doctoral fellows have the opportunity to attend and present at major national meetings, such as the Orthopaedic Research Society (ORS), American Academy of Orthopaedic Surgeons (AAOS), American Society for Bone and Mineral Research (ASBMR), American Anthropological Association (AAS) and Federation of American Societies for Experimental Biology (FASEB).
+Post-doctoral fellows have the opportunity to attend and present at major national meetings, such as the Orthopaedic Research Society (ORS), American Academy of Orthopaedic Surgeons (AAOS), American Society for Bone and Mineral Research (ASBMR), American Association of Anatomists (AAA) and Federation of American Societies for Experimental Biology (FASEB).